 The centrifuge is supposed to assist the shaker in removing smaller cuttings and oil from the mud returns.
 This normally keeps the mud at the proper weight and prevents well control problems from happening.
 The problem is when the centrifuge actually succeeds in removing barite from the mud.
 This will cause the mud weight to decrease and the downhole pressure to decrease.

-When more fresh base fluid (usually fresh water) is added to the mud, this increases the total volume of fluid without adding weighting materials correspondingly.
+When more fresh base fluid (usually fresh water) is added to the mud, this increases the total volume of fluid without also adding weighting materials.
 Not surprisingly, this can cause a sharp decrease in mud weight for the mud exiting the centrifuge.
 Over time, this will slowly lighten the entire mud system if the weight is not checked routinely.